saharathkleips/QtOpenGL-ComputerGraphics/PA5/README.md

 # PA5 - Assimp Model Loading (Ben Nicholes, Denis Morozov, Saharath Kleips)
 Sample program that displays the usage of Assimp model loading.
 The loader current supports various model formats, but will not load any textures or materials associated with them.
-Controls found below allow the model to be maniuplated to better view the loaded models.
+Controls found below allow the model to be manipulated to better view the loaded models.

 ![](.screenshot.png "Screenshot")